Wall Street drifts as Oracle rallies and Boeing sags

+Oracle pushed upward on the market after jumping 13.2%.
+The tech giant delivered stronger profit and revenue for the latest quarter than analysts expected, and CEO Safra Catz said it expects revenue growth “will be dramatically higher” in its upcoming fiscal year.

-Boeing was the biggest reason for the Dow's struggles.
-It lost 3.9% after Air India said a London-bound flight crashed shortly after taking off from Ahmedabad airport Thursday with 242 passengers and crew onboard.
+That helped offset a 5.6% loss for Boeing after Air India said a London-bound flight crashed shortly after taking off from Ahmedabad airport Thursday with 242 passengers and crew onboard.
 The Boeing 787 Dreamliner crashed into a residential area near the airport five minutes after taking off.
 The cause of the crash wasn't immediately known.

-But Oracle was pushing upward on the market after jumping 12.9%.
-The tech giant delivered stronger profit and revenue for the latest quarter than analysts expected.
-Oracle CEO Safra Catz also said it expects revenue growth “will be dramatically higher” in its upcoming fiscal year, and it was providing the strongest lift for the S&P 500.

-Stocks were broadly getting some help from easing Treasury yields in the bond market following another encouraging update on inflation.
+Stocks were broadly getting some help from easing Treasury yields in the bond market following the latest update on inflation.
 Thursday's said inflation at the wholesale level wasn't as bad last month as economists expected, and it followed a report on Wednesday saying something similar about the inflation that U.S. consumers are feeling.

 Wall Street took it as a signal that the Federal Reserve will have more leeway to cut interest rates later this year in order to give the economy a boost.